Police, West Pomeranian Voivodeship

-Police (Polish:; Pölitz) is a town in the West Pomeranian Voivodeship, in northwestern Poland.
+Police (/pl/; Pölitz) is a town in the West Pomeranian Voivodeship, in northwestern Poland.
 It is the capital of Police County and one of the biggest towns of the Szczecin metropolitan area.

 The town is situated on the Oder River and its estuary, south of the Szczecin Lagoon and the Bay of Pomerania.
 The centre of Police is situated about 15 km north of the centre of Szczecin.

 Etymology

 The name of the town comes from Proto-Slavic pole, which means field.